uriah-dev/ytdl-client/README.md

     .catch(err=>{throw err;});
 ```

-You should remember to make it awaitable
+You should remember to make it awaitable,
-You can use **cors anywhere** to set up a proxy
+You can use **cors-anywhere** to set up a proxy.